cloudmesh-community/book/chapters/linux/ssh.md

 A key for each server

 -   Under no circumstances copy the same private key on multiple servers.
-THis violates security best practices.
+This violates security best practices.
 Create for each server a new private key and use their public keys to gain access to the appropriate server.